 “I’d like to encourage you not to give up” she wrote.
 “Finding out the truth gave me a stronger sense of personal identity.
 I really hope you find her.
 It’s been over 3 years for me and so far I have no regrets.
 I’m grateful for even the painful knowledge: it’s a true part of me somehow.”

-As I continued punching different combinations of people, places and dates into the Internet Oracle, I was also getting help from someone I’ll call AD.
+As I continued punching different combinations of people, places and dates into the Internet Oracle, I was also getting help from someone I’ll call A.D.
 I didn’t know if she’d want me to use her name, but without her, this story would have ended right here.
 She had an Ancestry account and was nice enough to use it to help me with my search.
-We had both come up with several leads, but in my heart I knew they weren’t right.
-Then came late April when a response from the adoption registry finally came in the mail.
+We had both come up with several leads, but in my heart I knew they were wrong.
+Then came late April when a response from the adoption registry finally arrived in the mail.
 I sat in our laundry room for over an hour, with that unopened envelope in my lap.
 I’ve had some of my best breakdowns on that floor.
-It connects to the family room and if I braced my feet just right, I could still hear the kids in case either of them were dying, but they still couldn’t open the door.
+It connects directly to the family room and if I braced my feet just right, I could hear the kids in case either of them were dying, but they still couldn’t open the door.
 The envelope I wanted was thick.
-Like the one I would be given on the lying-rat-bastard TV show, stuffed with letters, and pictures of my birthday that had been celebrated in my absence, with hats and a cake and one of those You-Are-Special plates, because they had remembered me all of these years.
+Like the one I would have been given on the lying-rat-bastard TV show.
+It would be stuffed with letters, and pictures of my birthday that had been celebrated in my absence, with hats and gifts and one of those You-Are-Special plates piled high with cake, because they had never forgotten I was theirs.

 The envelope I held was thin.

 When I eventually opened it up, I already knew what was going to be in there.
 The same worthless page of non-identifying information that I’d read a million times before.
 My mom was 5’3″ with blue eyes.
 My Dad was artistic and his father was a drunk.
 My Maternal Grandmother was a tiny 4’11”.
-My Maternal Grandfather was a giant over 6 feet tall, and he operated the lathe at a mill.
-But here’s what’s interesting, that last bit of worthless, non-identifying information that I’d read a million times—about my grandfather and the mill—would make all of the difference soon.
+My Maternal Grandfather was a giant over 6 feet tall, and he was a lathe operator at a mill.
+But here’s what’s interesting.
+That last bit of worthless, non-identifying information that I’d read a million times—about my grandfather and the mill—would make all of the difference soon.